-In the absence of exceptional circumstances i.e. maternity leave or sick leave, trainees must complete posts they are allocated to for the duration of the post.
-If a trainee is due to exit the programme before the end of an assigned post, the trainee is advised to remain in that post in order to fulfil the employment commitment to the clinical site.
-This will not affect your CSCST date.
+In the absence of exceptional circumstances (e.g. maternity leave or sick leave) Trainees must complete posts they are allocated to for the duration of the post.
+For example, if a Trainee is due to exit the programme in March of a given year, the Trainee is advised to remain in the post for the duration of the post, in order to fulfil the employment commitment to the clinical site.